Jeanyvesbourdoncle/Behavioral-Cloning-End-To-End-Learning/README.md

 # 1. Pipeline

-I don't have start from scratch : I used the NVIDIA pipeline.
-It's more a transfert learning application.
+I don't have totally start from scratch : I used the NVIDIA pipeline as recommandation.

-Only the end of the pipeline was changed to decrease the overfitting but no modification in the first layers.

-The startegy is always the same, the w and the h must decrease and the depth (d) must incrase step by step.

 -----------------------------------------------------------------------------------------------------------
 Firstly, 2 preliminary steps are useful :